 The Best Gift to a Child

 Forget toys, nice clothing or expensive organic food!
 While these are treats that we often pamper our little children with, the best gift that any parent can provide to their child is the love for learning.
 This is a valuable attribute that will accompany our child all the way to adulthood.
 This really is not difficult!
 Having to work with little children every day, the one thing they all have in common is an innate desire to learn.
 Have you ever wondered how our little tiny baby could start speaking, walking and even mimicking our actions?
 Yes, that is because they want to learn!

 How then do we present these facts?
 Rest assured, we do not mean you have to buy encyclopedia books for your 9 months old to start reading.
 The key is to present these facts in a clear, fun and joyful manner.
 The pictures and information that you present to your child must be precise, discrete, specific and new.

-You can also actually have it easier by visiting us at our centre – where we provide your child these interesting facts and teach you the technique of presenting information to your child.
+You can also actually have it easier by visiting us at our centre – where we provide your child with these interesting facts and teach you the technique of presenting information to your child.
 And just in case, you want to know the answer to the first question, it was Henri Paul Gaugin.
-The secret in learning these beautiful facts is in your child’s little brain.
-We hope that, just like us, you are getting excited in playing an active role for your child’s development both intellectually and physically.
+The secret to learning these beautiful facts is in your child’s little brain.
+We hope that, just like us, you are getting excited about playing an active role in your child’s development both intellectually and physically.

 Indeed, the wonders of the first five years are an amazing journey for both parent and child.
 In our fifth and final article, we will dismiss talk about the left brain vs the right brain and share with you how you can help nurture a bright and active child by providing the right stimulation concurrently to both sides of the brain.